rspec/relish-root-repo/features/README.md

 all been run against RSpec's codebase, serving as specification, documentation _and_ regression tests of the behavior.

+You can find documentation for rspec-1 at [http://old.rspec.info](http://old.rspec.info)

 ### Upgrading from RSpec-1